radioactiveAHM/DnsSafeguard/README.md

 # DnsSafeguard

-DnsSafeguard is a fast and secure DNS client written in Rust, designed to intercept DNS queries over a UDP socket and securely transmit them to a DNS server using DNS over HTTPS/TLS/QUIC (DoH/DoT/DoQ) protocols.
+DnsSafeguard is a fast and secure DNS client written in Rust, designed to intercept DNS queries over a UDP socket and Dns over HTTPS (DoH) to securely transmit them to a DNS server using DNS over HTTPS/TLS/QUIC (DoH/DoT/DoQ) protocols.
 By leveraging TLS client hello fragmentation and UDP Noise, it successfully bypasses the Great Firewall (GFW) censorship.

+## Safety

+This crate uses `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% safe Rust.

 ## Features